sebsto/xcodeinstall/README.md

 ![platform](https://img.shields.io/badge/platform-macOS-green)
 [![license](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 This is a command line utility to download and install Xcode in headless mode (from a Terminal only).
+No Apple ID is required to download Xcode.

 ## TL;DR